RanjeetHambire/Source-Extraction-And-Management-Under-Load-Shedding-Condition/README.md

 # Source-Extraction-And-Management-Under-Load-Shedding-Condition
-This is Final Year Project in UG
+This is an Undergraduate Final Year Project.